-The Board of Directors has concluded that there are no relationships that would impede the exercise of independent judgment by Mr. Gracias.
+The Board of Directors has concluded that given that Ms. Denholm is no longer an executive officer of Juniper, and Juniper has no direct material business relationship with Tesla, there are no relationships that would impede the exercise of independent judgment by Ms. Denholm.

-With respect to Mr. Jurvetson, the following were relevant considerations:
+With respect to Mr. Ehrenpreis, the following were among the relevant considerations: